18F/10x-translation-service/pootle.md

 date, but can still use an external one for read-only lookups from external projects.

-For projects that wish to have their own Pootle instance, they can share TM by sharing the external TM server.
+For projects that wish to have their own Pootle instance, they can share TM across instances by sharing the TM server.

 ### Machine translation